Read on or use the links below to go straight to the sections that interest you.

 Most pre-packed foods have a nutrition label on the back or side of the packaging.

 Supermarkets and food manufacturers now highlight the energy, fat, saturated fat, sugars and salt content on the front of the packaging, alongside the reference intake for each of these.
-You can find out more in the section on reference intake (RI) below.

 You can use nutrition labels to help you choose a more balanced diet.
 For a balanced diet: